umbraco/UmbracoDocs/Reference/Config/404handlers/index.md

 ## Implementing 404 not found properly

-Custom 404's are now handled within a custom *IContentFinder* by setting the Is404 property to true for the *PublishedContentRequest* processed by the *IContentFinder* or by registerring the *IContentFinder* as a *ContentLastChanceFinder* - [Using an IContentFinder for Custom 404s](../../routing/request-pipeline/IContentFinder#notfoundhandlers)
+Custom 404's are now handled within a custom *IContentFinder* by setting the Is404 property to true for the *PublishedContentRequest* processed by the *IContentFinder* or by registering the *IContentFinder* as a *ContentLastChanceFinder* - [Using an IContentFinder for Custom 404s](../../routing/request-pipeline/IContentFinder#notfoundhandlers)